All posts by Linden Morningstar

 some screams she had heard later and the little body near where the man

 had hid was another child killed.
-He thought he’d killed Gloria but it was

 The policeman said, “Oh, hell the poor kid must have heard the uproar and